about us

 What makes arki_lab's process different from other design processes?

-We want to change the linear and top-down approach to design through “designing cities with people” instead of “designing cities for people”.
-Co-creating spaces with the end users not only helps establish more democratic and inclusive societies but also builds a strong sense of ownership over these spaces.
+Co-creating spaces with the end users helps us establish more democratic and inclusive societies, and additionally builds a strong sense of ownership of these spaces.

 Why citizen involvement?